MuhammadAhmadF2005/flask_taskmaster/README.md

 ## Deployment

+### Vercel Deployment (Recommended)

+This app is configured for easy deployment on Vercel.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.

+**Quick Deploy:**
+1. Install Vercel CLI: `npm i -g vercel`
+2. Run: `vercel login`
+3. Run: `vercel --prod`

+### Other Platforms

-This app can be deployed to platforms like Heroku or Render.
-The `Procfile` is already included for Heroku deployment.
+The app can also be deployed to platforms like Heroku or Render.
+The `Procfile` is included for Heroku deployment.

+**Important:** For production deployment, you'll need to set up a PostgreSQL database and configure the `DATABASE_URL` environment variable.

 ## License